— KO(S)MISCHE PROG MUSIC FROM GERMANY Music and post-war Westernization

 My sample is not representative, my selection is highly idiosyncratic, and my interpretations are all off the mark, so please do not bug me with complaints.
 I will add, reconsider and reposition constantly.
 Relax.

-HERE'S MY TOP 20, Or: a weird caravan of tangerine-kraftwerk popol xholed harmonia-clusters from wolf city that can ash ra 2:
+HERE'S MY TOP 20, Or: A krafty caravan of tangerine-xholed harmonia-clusters from Wolf City that can ash ra 2:

 1) Tangerine Dream: "Ultima Thule Part 1" (7-inch single, Ohr Records, 1971) Still my #1.
 What a tune!
 Tangerine Dream have invented punk music, really!
-They open this 3-minute track torturing a guitar, stomping on with with banging drums, and then laying over it a theme of awkward organ-cum-mellotron sound.
-The drum really is a machine gun salvo mowing 'em down, executing all of them without cease.
+They open this 3-minute track torturing a guitar, stomping on with with banging drums, and then laying over it a theme of awkward organ-cum-mellotron sound which initially sounds very cheap (i.e., Farfisa organ).
+But the drumming, oh!, the drumming!
+Really more like a machine-gun salvo mowing 'em down, executing all of them without cease.
 3:30?
-Feels like mind-blowing 10 minutes.
+This track feels like mind-blowing 10 minutes.
 Raw power!
-And has very little to do with any TD stuff that came before or that came after.
-It's a full-frenzied freak-out!
-(Try to get the original 7-inch single: the reissued version on a compilation CD with the same name that came out a few years ago is heavily remixed and sounds extremely dull.)
+And has very little to do with any Tangerine Dream stuff that came before or that came after.
+It's a full-frenzied freak-out.
+(Unwanted advice: Try to get the original 7-inch single: The reissued version on a compilation CD with the same name that came out a few years ago is heavily remixed and sounds extremely dull.)

 2) Amon Düül II: side 2 of "Yeti" (their second album, Liberty/United Artists, 1971) Another of those freak-outs.
 Five tracks, all different in ambience, structure and sound, yet beautifully made to fit.
 "Archangel's Thunderbird" rocks it to heaven while the other tunes gnarl at your intestines and gulp you down like a bunch of Martian fire flowers.
 The closing track, "Pale Gallery", is a chilling premonition of Joy Division a few years before their formation.
 This album will reward you with many such discoveries.
 (Yes, they all listened to the BBC's John Peel over there in the UK.)